textileio/community/docs/hub/app-apis.md

 ### User Key

 User keys provide existing external identities (users) access to their own buckets and threads, under the custodianship of the parent account.
-Apps can create Buckets for users or persist and replicate ThreadsDB for users.
+Apps can create Buckets for users or persist and replicate ThreadDB for users.
 A single _user key_ can be added to your app to authenticate many users to your Hub resources.
 To create a new User Key using `tt key create` and selecting the `user` option.
 Also see Identity section and how to use identity providers such as 3Box with user keys.

 _[See CLI commands](/hub/cli/tt_keys)_